 The winding streets of Dublin are overflowing with cool shopping haunts.
-Just a short stroll to Grafton Street and St. Stephens Green you will find all the big labels and luxury brands.
+Just a short stroll from the Wilder Townhouse to Grafton Street and St. Stephens Green you will find all the big labels and luxury brands.
 Surrounding Grafton Street is a hub of boutiques, design stalls, independent shops and markets.

 Our recommendations on the best shopping spots and hidden gems

 This flagship landmark on Grafton Street, at the heart of the Dublin’s shopping district is home to a wide range of designer brands - in menswear, womenswear, accessories, beauty and homewares.

 Famed for its Irish clothing, soft furnishings, gifts, homeware and food.
 The Suffolk Street branch is located at the end of Grafton Street.
 Packed full with all sorts of hand made products with a modern country aesthetic.
 Their range of products extends to candles, soaps, bohemian-tinged clothing – and some signature eye-catching blankets, ideal take home gifts.

 Located in an impressive Victorian building is one of Europe’s oldest city markets. inside this city-centre arcade is a host of independent boutique shops and stalls where you can find collectables, jewellery and all things vintage.

 In the heart of Temple Bar’s cultural quarter are many stores run by a group of independent artists.
 Cow’s Lane Designer Studio, Indigo & Cloth are just some of the unique stores where you can buy a one of a kind.